Would you like to know more about amateur (ham) radio?

 EVERY FRIDAY: We also welcome you to join a number of our members, spouses and guests for breakfast at TC's Grill on 2514 Old Niles Ferry Road, Maryville every Friday morning, people arrive about 8:30am.
 Just come in and look for the big group of folks in the back of the restaurant.
 All forms of radio any other topics are likely discussed.
 See: S.M.A.R.C. (w4olb.org)

-FOX HUNTS and PICNIC: This event will be planned as weather permits where the club sponsors a picnic and then has a fox hunt.
+FOX HUNTS and PICNIC: These events will be planned as weather permits where the club sponsors a picnic and with a fox hunt.
 Announcement of the event, location, time and date will be sent out via email to all registered on SMARC groups i/o.

-TAILGATE and POT LUCK: This event is usually held in the spring where members are invited to bring any ham related equipment to sell and then afterward for a pot luck with meat dish provided.
+TRUNKFEST & POT LUCK: This event is usually held in the spring where members are invited to bring any ham related equipment to sell and then afterward for a pot luck with meat dish provided.
+Event starts at 6PM in the parking lot and then moves indoors.

 CHRISTMAS PARTY: This event is held in December, in place of the normal club meeting.
 In the past the meat dish was provided and attendees are requested to bring a salad or desert to share.